laradock/laradock/README.md

 2 - Open your browser and visit `{http://laravel.dev}`

-Optionally you can define the server name in the nginx configuration file, like this:
+Optionally you can define the server name in the NGINX configuration file, like this:

 ```conf
 server_name laravel.dev;